by Gerald Rezes

 Planets

-- Mercury is an evening planet for the first half of the summer.
-It transitions to the morning sky with inferior conjunction on July 31.
-Highest altitude for morning is August 20.
-Superior solar conjunction on September 13.
+- Mercury is starts summer as an evening planet.
+It transitions to the morning sky with inferior conjunction on July 12.
+Highest altitude for morning is August 4.
+Superior solar conjunction on August 25 and back to the evening sky.

-- Venus is a brilliant morning planet throughout summer.
-Daytime lunar occultation occurs on September 19.
+- Venus is a brilliant evening planet in the west throughout summer.

-- Mars is visible in the evening throughout summer with serval pairings with the moon.
+- Mars is visible in the evening throughout summer with serval pairings with the moon and planets.

-- Jupiter is a morning planet throughout summer.
-There is a close approach with Venus on Aug.
-11-12.
+- Saturn is a morning planet throughout summer.
+There will be pairings with the moon each month.

 - Ref: In-The-Sky.org & The Sky Live